fransenglich/swiftmusicmashup/README.md

 This is my first development in Xcode, and hence Swift and SwiftUI -- it was fun.
 Swift is an elegant little language that solves many problematic areas.
 It's also fast, being reference counted machine code.
 While it has plenty of OOP, it also has widespread use of -- welcomed -- functional elements.
 For instance closures (a kind of anonymous functions) and classics like map reduce.
 Swift/SwiftUI has also plenty of concepts and support for asynchronous tasks, as typically needed with UIs.
 Specific to this case was namely challenges related to the need of asynchronous tasks (the network loading) and updating the UI.
 Not surprisingly, Swift has measures for balancing this.

 The asynchronous network loading was done by passing a closure to URLSession.
 SwiftUI's way of doing dynamic interfaces is very high level.
-While they've found inspiration from Qt and model/view architectures, much magic and behind-the-scenes work is used for making it very simple.
+While they've found inspiration from Qt and model/view architectures, much magic and behind-the-scenes work is used for making it simple.
 One expresses relationships between views (widgets/controls) and the data, and SwiftUI does the wiring, an element of reactive programming.
 In the implementation the data is stored in ModelData, and the views in needed bring it in with @Environment. @States and @Bindings are also used for passing data.

 A good article on reactive programming is: <https://redwerk.com/blog/reactive-programming-in-swift/>